Chuck Noll: Legacy

 Noll's legacy includes providing opportunities for African Americans.
 Under Noll, Joe Gilliam became the league's first African American starting quarterback just a few seasons after the AFL started Marlin Briscoe, and James Harris (Gilliam started ahead of Terry Bradshaw briefly during the 1974 season).
-In 1975, Franco Harris became the first African American to win the Super Bowl MVP award.
-During the 1980s, Tony Dungy (who briefly played under Noll in the late 1970s) got his start as an NFL assistant coach, initially as the Steelers' Defensive Backs Coach, and later he became the first African-American Coordinator in the NFL.
+In January 1975, Franco Harris became the first African American to win the Super Bowl MVP award.

+During the 1980s, Tony Dungy, who played for two seasons under Noll in the late 1970s, got his start as an NFL assistant coach, initially as the Steelers' defensive backs coach, and later he became the first African-American coordinator (defensive) in the NFL.
 Noll strongly promoted Dungy as a well-qualified head coaching candidate, but it did not happen for Dungy with the Steelers when Noll retired after the 1991 season.
 However, Dungy did become head coach of the Tampa Bay Buccaneers and later became the first African American coach to win a Super Bowl (XLI) with the Indianapolis Colts.

-On August 2, 2007, the field at St. Vincent Seminary in Latrobe, Pennsylvania was dedicated and renamed Chuck Noll Field in honor of the former coach.
-For more than 40 years the Steelers have held their summer camp at St. Vincent College, as it was Noll's idea to take the team away from the distractions in the city to prepare for the season each year.
+On August 2, 2007, the field at St. Vincent Seminary in Latrobe, Pennsylvania, was dedicated and renamed Chuck Noll Field in honor of the former coach.
+The Steelers have held their summer camp at St. Vincent College, as it was Noll's idea to take the team away from the distractions in the city to prepare for the season each year, since 1975.
+The team celebrated 50 years of utilizing the field in July 2015.

-Chuck Noll was honored on October 7, 2007, at Heinz Field during the pre-game ceremonies.
+Noll was honored on October 7, 2007, at Heinz Field during the Pittsburgh Steelers' pre-game ceremonies before the Steelers blew out the Seahawks 21–0.

 On September 30, 2011, Pittsburgh honored Noll by naming a new street after him.
 Chuck Noll Way connects North Shore Drive to West General Robinson St. The street runs along Stage AE, on the North Shore of Pittsburgh.

+Noll has been the subject of multiple publications due to his on-field success.
+His biography, written by sports author Michael MacCambridge, Chuck Noll: His Life's Work was published on October 28, 2016.
+Men of Steel by Jim Wexwell was published in 2006, which heavily focuses on the Steelers' early success through the 1970's and 1980's, highlighting Noll's tenure with the team.